rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 #### Link files

-These files allow the possibility of giving several logical names to the same physical file.
-A new access point to the file is therefore created.
+These files allow the possibility of giving several logical names to the same physical file, creating a new access point to the file.

 There are two types of link files: